terrysheng/azure-content-zhtw/articles/storage/storage-dotnet-how-to-use-files.md

 下列範例會建立檔案，並將其複製到相同儲存體帳戶內的 Blob。此範例會建立來源檔案的 SAS，供服務用來在複製作業期間驗證來源檔案存取權。

-    //Parse the connection string for the storage account.
+    // Parse the connection string for the storage account.
     CloudStorageAccount storageAccount = CloudStorageAccount.Parse(
         Microsoft.Azure.CloudConfigurationManager.GetSetting("StorageConnectionString"));

-    //Create a CloudFileClient object for credentialed access to File storage.
+    // Create a CloudFileClient object for credentialed access to File storage.
     CloudFileClient fileClient = storageAccount.CreateCloudFileClient();

-    //Create a new file share, if it does not already exist.
+    // Create a new file share, if it does not already exist.
     CloudFileShare share = fileClient.GetShareReference("sample-share");
     share.CreateIfNotExists();

-    //Create a new file in the root directory.
+    // Create a new file in the root directory.
     CloudFile sourceFile = share.GetRootDirectoryReference().GetFileReference("sample-file.txt");
     sourceFile.UploadText("A sample file in the root directory.");

-    //Get a reference to the blob to which the file will be copied.
+    // Get a reference to the blob to which the file will be copied.
     CloudBlobClient blobClient = storageAccount.CreateCloudBlobClient();
     CloudBlobContainer container = blobClient.GetContainerReference("sample-container");
     container.CreateIfNotExists();
     CloudBlockBlob destBlob = container.GetBlockBlobReference("sample-blob.txt");

-    //Create a SAS for the file that's valid for 24 hours.
+    // Create a SAS for the file that's valid for 24 hours.
-    //Note that when you are copying a file to a blob, or a blob to a file, you must use a SAS
+    // Note that when you are copying a file to a blob, or a blob to a file, you must use a SAS
-    //to authenticate access to the source object, even if you are copying within the same
+    // to authenticate access to the source object, even if you are copying within the same
-    //storage account.
+    // storage account.
     string fileSas = sourceFile.GetSharedAccessSignature(new SharedAccessFilePolicy()
     {
-        //Only read permissions are required for the source file.
+        // Only read permissions are required for the source file.
         Permissions = SharedAccessFilePermissions.Read,
         SharedAccessExpiryTime = DateTime.UtcNow.AddHours(24)
     });

-    //Construct the URI to the source file, including the SAS token.
+    // Construct the URI to the source file, including the SAS token.
     Uri fileSasUri = new Uri(sourceFile.StorageUri.PrimaryUri.ToString() + fileSas);

-    //Copy the file to the blob.
+    // Copy the file to the blob.
     destBlob.StartCopy(fileSasUri);

-    //Write the contents of the file to the console window.
+    // Write the contents of the file to the console window.
     Console.WriteLine("Source file contents: {0}", sourceFile.DownloadText());
     Console.WriteLine("Destination blob contents: {0}", destBlob.DownloadText());